Text questions to: 860-910-1052

 For In-depth Course Listing: Download Course Catalog PDF

 Mitchell prepares the educators of the future by getting them in the classroom today.
-In fact in the fall of 2017, Mitchell will open the Children’s Learning Center at Mitchell College (CLC) adjacent to campus at Chappell Cottage.
-This early childhood education center will enroll children from New London and surrounding communities.
-Guided by the Mitchell College Education Department, the CLC will offer a great opportunity for education majors to apply the best practices and innovation they are learning in the classroom to the field.
+In the fall of 2017, Mitchell opened the Children’s Learning Center at Mitchell College (CLC) adjacent to campus at Chappell Cottage.
+This early childhood education center enrolls children from New London and surrounding communities.
+Guided by the Mitchell College Education Department, the CLC offers a great opportunity for education majors to apply the best practices and innovation they are learning in the classroom to the field.

 Numerous Degree Options

 One of the most comprehensive and dynamic programs at Mitchell College, the Early Childhood Education program offers both the Associate and Bachelor degrees.
 The Bachelor program has two specializations: Human Development and Family Studies with a concentration in Early Childhood Education Teacher Certification (Integrated Special Needs, PreK–K, 1st–3rd Grade), and Early Childhood Education with Business Administration.

 Mitchell’s teacher education program of study is organized in a sequential program of coursework that includes field experience in partner schools in the region and/or our own Children’s Learning Center at Mitchell College.
 The teacher preparation program has earned full approval by the Connecticut State Board of Education.
 Our Teacher Education courses are designed to meet state and national standards set by:

 - The National Association for the Education of Young Children (NAEYC)